How long does the preparation program last?

-SFUSD Pathway teachers participate in a year of coursework and coaching, beginning with a six-week pre-service training, beginning May 30th.
+SFUSD Pathway teachers participate in a year of coursework and coaching, beginning with a full-time six-week pre-service preparation experience in early summer of 2019.
+School year support includes a combination of online modules, classroom coaching and a series of full-day in-person Saturday sessions.
 At the conclusion of the program, teachers will be ready for a long and rewarding career in SFUSD, making a lifelong impact on their students along the way.

-When will I be fully certified to teach?
+When will I be a fully credentialed teacher?

-When teachers complete pre-service training, they are recommended for their district intern credential, which allows them to be hired as a fulltime SFUSD educator and earn a full salary while working toward certification.
+Upon completion of pre-service preparation and passage of all required state assessments, teachers are recommended for their district intern credential, which allows them to be hired as a fulltime SFUSD educator and earn a salary while working toward their preliminary credential.

-Teachers who successfully meet certification and program requirements at the completion of their first year teaching will be recommended for a California preliminary teaching credential.
+Teachers who successfully meet all credentialing and program requirements at the completion of their first year teaching will be recommended for a California preliminary teaching credential.
 They will then be eligible to clear their credential through the SFUSD induction program.

-When is summer training and what does it include?
+When does summer preparation occur and what does it include?

-It is an intensive six-week course that includes student teaching, coaching and seminar sessions.
-Teachers learn essential skills like managing a classroom, delivering content, and keeping students engaged in rigorous learning activities.
-These fundamentals must be mastered by the end of summer training.
+Pre-service preparation begins in early summer.
+It is an intensive six-week course that includes practice teaching, coaching and seminar sessions.
+Teachers learn essential skills like managing a classroom, effective teaching strategies and practices, and supporting students’ engagement in rigorous learning activities.
+These fundamentals must be mastered by the end of summer preparation.

-Only teachers who can demonstrate those skills will complete pre-service training and begin teaching full-time in the fall.
-Pre-service training is extremely demanding, consisting of sessions five days per week for approximately 10-12 hours daily.
-Due to the critical importance of the training, attendance is mandatory every day.
+Only teachers who can demonstrate those skills will complete pre-service preparation and begin teaching full-time in the fall.
+Pre-service preparation is extremely demanding, consisting of sessions five days per week for approximately 10-12 hours daily.
+Due to the critical importance of the training, daily attendance is mandatory.

-Once you secure a position, you can look forward to a competitive salary and excellent benefits even as you complete your certification coursework.
+Summer preparation is unpaid.
+Once you secure a position, you can look forward to a competitive salary and excellent benefits even as you complete your credentialing coursework.

 How much does the program cost?

-Candidates who advance will be invited to an in-person group interview.
-You will receive more details prior to the event to help you prepare.
+Candidates who advance will be invited to an in-person interview.
+The in-person events are held on Saturdays throughout the selection season and includes a group component, as well as a 1:1 interview.
+Candidates who advance will receive more details prior to the in-person interview date to help you prepare.

 Am I guaranteed a job if I join the program?

 While admission to the SFUSD Pathway to Teaching Program does not guarantee a teaching position, the need for quality teachers in critical-shortage subjects is high.
-Our recruitment goals for the number of teachers needed are based on our hiring data and projected vacancies for the 2017-18 school year, so we anticipate that all teachers who successfully complete training will be hired before the start of school.
+Our recruitment goals for the number of teachers needed are based on district hiring data and projected vacancies for the 2019-20 school year, so we anticipate that teachers who meet all program requirements, including successful completion of summer preparation, will be hired by SFUSD.

-How do I determine if I'm eligible to apply?
+How do I determine if I am eligible to apply?